PUPIL RECORDS

 Education Code 48431.6 Required systematic review

-Education Code 48911 (d) Reference to right of access to pupil records to be included in notice of suspension
+Education Code 48911 (d) Reference to right of access to student records to be included in notice of suspension

 Education Code 48914 Suspension records